 This easy baked salmon with honey soy sauce glaze recipe is cooked in the oven at 400F ~ 15 minutes.
 Salmon is marinated in soy sauce, mirin, ginger, and rice vinegar.

-Honey Soy Salmon will definitely become a household favorite.
+Honey soy sauce salmon will definitely become a household favorite.

-Add some heat to this dish by using more wasabi powder and / or add some soy sauce to it to cool it down if it is too spicy for your liking on its own.
+Add some heat to this dish by using more wasabi powder and / or add some soy sauce to it to cool it down if it is too spicy.

 Feel free to marinate the salmon up to 24 hours in advance if you have time or just roll with it last minute as is.
-I recommend at least 30 minutes in the marinade.
+I recommend at least 30 minutes in the honey soy sauce marinade.

 Don't have mirin?
 Use rice vinegar instead with 1 teaspoon of sugar.

 Wild salmon generally cooks faster than farmed salmon due to it being thinner and less fatty.
-Adjust your cooking time if you've got a thinner salmon fillet.
+Adjust the cooking time down if you've got a thinner salmon fillet.

 Remove the Pin Bones from Salmon if Needed